 Another type of keto-safe food is meat.
 Red meat, ham, steak, sausage, chicken, bacon, and turkey should definitely find their place on your plate.
 To this end, fatty fish is everything.
 A lot of species, such as salmon, tuna, trout, and mackerel, have high-fat indexes.
 Besides, animal-originating foods such as eggs are super loaded with omega-3 acids.
 In addition, you should use healthy oils such as extra virgin olive oil or avocado oil.

 Nuts and seeds, even though you should eat them moderately, should find their place on the list of keto groceries.
 Almonds, walnuts, pumpkin seeds, flaxseeds, chia seeds, and many others have numerous benefits for your health.
+The same goes for peanut or almond butter, just be sure to only shop for the natural, unsweetened versions to avoid any added sugars.
 Given the fact that these seeds are quite high in fat, they make a great keto snack option.
 We have previously mentioned that some types of cheese are keto safe.
 Yet, there are also some other dairy products you can add to your shopping list.
 Grass-fed butter and heavy cream are keto friendly.

 Not to forget to mention that veggies are a very important part of this diet.
 Low-carb veggies such as onions, peppers, tomatoes, and green veggies can be used for food preparation while on a keto diet.
 When it comes to condiments- pepper, salt, herbs, and spices will make your keto cooking unmatched.